hyperledger-labs/fabric-token-sdk/samples/fabric/fungible/README.md

 	senderWallet := ttxcc.GetWallet(context, t.Wallet)
 	assert.NotNil(senderWallet, "sender wallet [%s] not found", t.Wallet)

-	// The senders adds a new redeem operation to the transaction following the instruction received.
+	// The sender adds a new redeem operation to the transaction following the instruction received.
 	// Notice the use of `token2.WithTokenIDs(t.TokenIDs...)`.
 If t.TokenIDs is not empty, the Redeem
 	// function uses those tokens, otherwise the tokens will be selected on the spot.
 	// Token selection happens internally by invoking the default token selector: